keithfma/uncertaintext/README.md

 # Uncertaintext: uncertain text for uncertain numbers

-Uncertaintext provides dynamic styling for representing probability distributions.
+Uncertaintext provides dynamic styling for representing values and thier uncertainties in HTML.

-The core idea is to express probabalistic values as series of random samples from the distribution, rather than the usual summary statistics.
-The aim is to give readers a "gut feel" for the uncertainty and have a little fun doing it.
+The core idea is to express probabalistic values as series of random samples from some underlying distribution, rather than the usual summary statistics.
+This "slippery" representation aims to give readers a gut feel for the uncertainty, and have a little fun doing it.

-Uncertaintext is available as a single JS file, `uncertaintext.js`, which applies dynamic formats to specially-tagged HTML elements.
+Uncertaintext is available as a single JS file  which applies dynamic formats to specially-tagged HTML elements.

 Check out the [example page](https://keithfma.github.io/uncertaintext)  to see it in action.